MINDFUL LEADERSHIP TRAINING

 Mindful Leadership: Resilience, Collaboration and the Ability to Navigate Compexity

-To discuss how we might craft a mindful leadership training programme for your own organisation, do get in touch.
+To discuss how we might craft a mindful leadership training programme for your own organisation, get in touch.

 HARVARD BUSINESS REVIEW